syedaddan/2ndBrain/Readme.md

 # 2ndBrain 🧠

 Welcome to my 2nd Brain, an attempt to organize my messy ass brain.
-Formerly named ObsiVault.
+Formerly known as ObsiVault (shit name i know).

 ## What's Inside?

 - **☁️ Ideas**
-  Those spontaneous ideas that pop up when you least expect them.
+  Any interesting or uninteresting idea for a project that pops up in my brain.

 - **✅ Actions**
-  My simple to-do lists and task reminders—because even a regular guy needs a nudge sometimes.
+  Any thing that i need to do but have so little braincells to remember.

 - **✒️ Projects**
   Outlines and drafts for projects, big or small, that I’m working on (or dreaming about).